zainabed/zainabed-blog/content/tutorials/spring-log4j2-rolling-file/index.md

 ```

-And if you run same application next day then old logs get archived and stored in file which follows the pattern define in RollingFile configuration
+And if you run the same application the next day, old logs are archived and saved in a file that conforms to the pattern specified in the RollingFile setting.

 ```bash
 $ ls logs/
 logging-08-11-2022.log  logging.log

 ```
-`logging-08-11-2022.log` contains logs of 8/11/2022 and logging.log will contain current day logs.
+`logging-08-11-2022.log` contains logs of 8/11/2022 and `logging.log` will contain current days log.

 ## YAML configuration

-Same configurations can be established using application.yml file as,
+The same configurations can be established using an application. yml file as,

+##### src/main/resources/log4j2-rolling-file.yml
 ```yaml
 Configutation:
   status: warn